pbberlin/go-massmail/README.md

   Thus relay hosts could be selected depending on sender and recipient domain.
   I need to simplify this.

-* ReplyTo and Bounce are still unclear.
-  Exchange server bounces are sent to ReplyTo;
-  not to Bounce

-* XML example for windows cron

-* Batch file setting up logging to file

-* Includes of repeating text blocks (i.e. footer)

-* Make functions computing dynamic template fields configurable;
-  at the moment `SetDerived` switches depending on `r.SourceTable`

-* HTML email
+## Todo HTML email

 * Outlook is stripping CSS block formatting (float:left etc.)

 * HTML inline pictures
   * Inline pictures are not shown by gmail.com
+  * Should we use the golang packages for multipart email?
+    This would erase all trust into the current encoding.
   * [Content type - nested](stackoverflow.com/questions/6706891/)

 ```log